jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1b.md

-+++
+---
-title=  "Second period (1570-1640) and Third period (1650-1700)"
+title: "Second period (1570-1640) and Third period (1650-1700)"
-# heading=  "Part 3 of Book 1 the Simplified Wealth of Nations"
-date=  2020-01-22
+heading: "Part 3b of Digression 1b"
+date: 2015-09-13
-image=  "/covers/wn.jpg"
+image: "/covers/wn.jpg"
-description=  "From 1570 to 1640, the proportion of silver and wheat values were opposite.
+description: "From 1570 to 1640, the proportion of silver and wheat values were opposite.
 Silver sunk in its real value.
-Wheat rose in its nominal price" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a3" linkbtext=  "Part 3bd1a3" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1c" linkftext=  "Part 3bd1c" icon=  "/icons/smith.png"
+Wheat rose in its nominal price"
-+++
+icon: "/icons/smith.png"
+---

 ## Second Period (1570-1640)